apple-juju/ADA_Chilling_Effects/index.md

 <img src=".\images\privacy_control_2.png">

-This shows that our set of privacy-related articles mostly follows general Wikipedia trend.
+This shows that our set of privacy-related articles mostly follows the general Wikipedia trend.

 ## Conclusion